In Part 1, I shared about our development methodology, user stories, Gantt charts, and Burndown charts for tracking project progress.

 When used with milestones, start/end dates, Gantt and Burndown charts, and more, it is a powerful tool to complement any project management workflow.

 Your team may have a slightly different process, but we hope that learning about ours helped spark some ideas.

 We would love to hear about your experience using Boards.
-Please join our Backlog community forum and share it with us!
+Please join our Nulab community and share it with us!